korzonkiee/bloc_remote_logger/README.md

     }
     ```
 9. Restart the app and generate some events, state or errors.
-10. Logs are be uploaded on the next app launch.
-In the future they may be stream in the real-time.
+10. Logs will be uploaded on the next app launch.
+In the future they may be streamed in the real-time.
 11. Use [Bloc Remote Logs Viewer](https://korzonkiee.github.io/) website to browse through logs.